marinavillaca/marinavillaca/README.md

 🌱 I’m currently learning JavaScript and Node and on track to improve my skills on HTML, CSS and Web Development.

-✍️ My hobbies: dorama, music, walk the dog, cooking and going to the gym 💪.
+✍️ My hobbies: doramas, music, walk the dog, cooking and going to the gym 💪.

 🥅 2022 Goals: start contributing to the open source community and create content!